 Draft orders - These are orders created by administrators, which have not yet been released to the system.
 For example, store operators can create orders during discussions with customers, then save them as drafts until approval is gained from management to send replacement goods.
 Draft orders can be edited in the same way that an order is created.

-To process an order in the system, clickin the footer.
+To process an order in the system, click Finalize in the footer.
 Once the order is finalized, stock inventory will be affected.
 Unreleased draft orders do not influence actual or predicted stock levels.

-The main page shows a list of all orders in the system, regardless their status.
+The main page shows a list of all orders in the system, regardless of their status.

-To automatically filter orders, use the drop-down menu and view orders by date or fulfillment status.
-Sorting by status brings up a second menu from which you can choose Fulfilled, Partially Fulfilled, or Unfilled Orders.
-Clickto apply the filter.
+To automatically filter orders, click Filters and view orders by date, customer or fulfillment status.
+Sorting by status brings up a second menu from which you can choose Cancelled, Fulfilled, Partially Fulfilled, Unfulfilled, Ready to capture, Ready to fulfill.

 You can also manually search specific information, such as key words or names, using the Search Orders field.
 The filter is dynamically applied as you type.

-The fulfillment represents a group of shipped items with corresponding tracking number.
-Fulfillments are created by a shop operator to mark selected products in an order as fulfilled.
+The fulfillment represents a group of shipped items with a corresponding tracking number.
+Fulfillments are created by a shop operator and usually represent physical shipments.

 Fulfillment means whether an order has been sent to the customer or not.
 Some orders will only have a single Unfulfilled or Fulfilled card.
 Others, as in the example below, will have both cards if parts of the order have been sent to the customer but other products are yet to be dispatched.